Accepted Visiting Students

 The Academic Calendar for Office of International Education Semester programs is different from the calendar for the New York campuses.
 Make sure you are using the Academic Calendar for your Office of International Education Semester Program before making any travel plans for you or your family.

 - Discover France: Paris/ Discover France: Biology and Chemistry Program

 - Discover Italy: Rome

 When can I access the course?

-Once you are approved to participate in an upcoming Spring, Summer or Fall 2019 study abroad program.
+Once you are approved to participate in an upcoming Spring 2020 study abroad program.

 What does the course entail?

 This online OIE Orientation course is comprised of 8 learning modules.
 It will take 1-2 hours to complete, but you don’t have to finish it in one go.
 With that said, you must complete each learning module with a perfect score (100%!), but don’t worry: you can take each quiz as many times as you need in order to master the material and get everything right.
 Please note, if you get a 100% score on a quiz then re-take it and receive a different score (example 80%), it will override your first score of 100%.

 How do I access the course?